ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 fmu-v5 defconfig: increase USART3 from 1500 to 3000
-message: fmu-v5 defconfig: increase USART3 from 1500 to 3000

 This is needed for companions with high baudrate and high data rate.
 Tested with 1500000 Baudrate and mavlink TX rate of ~120KB/s: no drops.